cadorn/firephp-ui-plugins/README.md

         package.json    -> The Package Descriptor for the Plugin

 **NOTE:** Only the file types/extensions listed above are supported for the various directories.
-If you need support for an addition file type please post to the mailing list.
+If you need support for an addition file type please post to the [mailing list](http://reference.developercompanion.com/#/Tools/FirePHPCompanion/OpenSource/).

 **NOTE:** Support for _resources/*.htm_ files for use with template libraries and injection in the plugin will be added soon.

+When a plugin is loaded it's _main()_ method is called.
+The plugin must subsequently inject it's UI into the _#content_ HTML element.

 Writing your Own